dstolts/Azure_Classroom/2016-12-05-Classroom.md

   - PowerShell

 ### Azure Active Directory ###
 Certain SDKs require the user to have an Active Directory account created on their Azure subscription.
-Setting up an AD account is also important for the customer as it provides the students with a single sign-on (SSO) organizational account.
+The University is already on Office365 for all staff and students.
+They already have this Azure Active Directory configured to allow everyone to login with organization (.edu) credentials.
+For organizations that do not already have this setup and running it is very easy to setup using Azure Active Directory.
+An AD account is also important for the customer as it provides the students with a single sign-on (SSO) organizational account.
 This allows them to access all applications within the Active Directory Tenant with the same credentials.
 For a step by step guide on how to set up an Azure Active Directory Account, please use this [tutorial](http://microheather.com/setting-up-azure-ad-to-use-with-azure-sdks/).

 ### Virtual Network ###

-To establish connections between student machines and the private and public shares as well as to allow the students to collaborate or share their machine with other students or TA's we created virtual machines on the same network which we created in scripts as seen in the image which shows the Linux Bash with Azure CLI version of the script.
+To establish connections between student machines and the private and public shares as well as to allow the students to collaborate or share their machine with other students or TA's we created virtual machines on the same network.
+We created this in scripts as seen in the image below which shows the Linux Bash with Azure CLI version of the script.

 ![Share Same Network](/images/classroom10-networking.png)